The Debate Over Sensory Processing

 As research struggles to catch up with practice, more OTs and clinicians are open to working together to benefit kids.
 In fact, Biel just completed a book, Sensory Processing Challenges: Effective Clinical Work with Kids & Teens, that's intended for mental health clinicians so that they can become more knowledgeable about how sensory challenges affect their clients.
 She also teamed up in 2009 with Dr. Fernette Eide, a neurologist, and husband Dr. Brock Eide, a primary care physician, to present the Sensory Processing Master Class webinar to teach parents and professionals how to help children with "attention, learning, motor skills and social/emotional issues."

-Dr. Fernette Eide says the continuing controversy over SPD is unfortunate because kids with sensory processing problems would benefit most from a "team approach with close coordination among psychiatrists, psychologists, and other professionals."
+Dr. Fernette Eide says the continuing controversy over sensory processing is unfortunate because kids with these problems would benefit most from a "team approach with close coordination among psychiatrists, psychologists, and other professionals."

 While the American Academy of Pediatrics stated in 2012 that there is not support for SPD as a diagnosable condition, the group did acknowledge the existence of sensory-based challenges and the fact that a lot of children are receiving therapies related to them, although they cautioned that there was limited data on the use of these therapies or their effectiveness.
 Because of this, the AAP recommends that pediatricians help parents find ways of measuring therapy outcomes by creating pre-and post-behavior rating scales as well as explicit treatment goals, such as the ability to focus, tolerate foods, and be in a loud room.